Your privacy rights with the police, special investigation services and judicial authorities

 Reply period

-Your request for access or rectification has been refused
+Police: your request has been refused

-You have a question or complaint
+Police: you have a question or complaint

 Question or complaint regarding the police

 You can send a letter to the privacy desk of the police unit in your region (the region which you have your place of residence).
 You can look up the address in the address list of the police.
-For example: You live in Eindhoven.
-You send your letter to the East Brabant unit in that case.

 Send a copy of your identity document along with your letter, to enable the police to verify your identity.
 You are allowed to black out your photo and personal identification number (in Dutch, the BSN).